w3c/web-nfc/EXPLAINER.md

 Generic Sensor APIs don’t attach themselves to the navigator object/namespace and have separate and dedicated objects like Accelerometer, Gyroscope, etc.

-We decided to follow this newer pattern as it allows node.js to implement the same API, and have it loaded as a separate module.
+The newer pattern allows node.js to implement the same API, and have it loaded as a separate module.
 People working on Web Assembly are also advocating for this patterns as it might be able to turn such globals into modules in the future, at least when accessed from WASM.

+However, since Web NFC is close to Web Bluetooth and Web USB, and because scan filters were abandoned after Origin Trials feedback, attaching to the navigator object seemed to be a proper alignment.

 ### Separate objects for reader/writer

-The reader and writer objects could have been merged into one single object, but as we allow multiple scans with filters to be active at the same time (maybe in multiple places/view of the app/site) then it makes more sense to be able to use separate objects.
+The reader and writer objects existed separately when scan filters were supported, but after filters have been abandoned, they have been merged into one single object.

 ## Considered alternatives